aishmeen05/Daily-mood-tracker/README.md

 - Future updates: Save to file, View stats
 - Counts and displays how many times each mood was entered
 - Displays each mood with corresponding day number
+- Beautifully formatted mood tracker output with summary and logs

 Made with 💛 by Aishmeen